 To make the beans

 - While the rice is cooking, in a medium sized pan, heat the olive oil over a medium heat.
-Use water to sauté with to make the recipe oil free and add a little more as needed to stop sticking.
 Add the onion and cook, stirring frequently for about 5 minutes until translucent.

 - Add the garlic, chili pepper flakes, cumin, coriander, bay leaf and dried herbs of choice to the pan and continue to cook for another minute, stirring frequently.

 - Drain the black beans and add them to the pan along with 1 cup (240 ml) of the stock and the salt.
 Bring to a gentle simmer and cook for 10 minutes.
 Turn off the heat, check the seasoning, add the remaining stock if you want a little more sauce and add more salt to taste if desired.

 - Cut the cherry tomatoes in half and cut the lime into quarters.

 - Divide the rice evenly between the 4 meal prep containers, keeping it over to one side.
 Then add the black beans to the other side.
 Add the cherry tomatoes to the top as well as a generous dollop of green sauce (see notes if you are using something other than green sauce) and a quarter of lime in one corner on top of the rice and away from the sauce so it's easy to pick out before reheating.
 Put the lid on the containers and store in the fridge for up to 4 days.

 Before serving, squeeze the juice from the lime wedge over the beans.
 This recipe makes generous "dinner sized" portions.
 Feel free to divide between more containers for smaller portions.